MartinBraquet/squadro/README.md

 #### Deep Q-Learning

-Here the state-action value is approximated by a neural network.
+Here, the state-action value is approximated by a neural network.

 ```python
 import squadro